footcricket05/YTAdviewForecast/README.md

 1. Clone the repository to your local machine.

-2. Open the Youtube_Adview_Prediction.ipynb or Youtube_Adview_Prediction.py file in Jupyter Notebook or your preferred IDE.
+2. Open the `Youtube Adview Prediction ML.ipynb` or `Youtube Adview Prediction ML.py` file in Jupyter Notebook or your preferred IDE.

 3. Run the code to train and test the model.